Sales success is defined by how well one understands the psychology of selling and buying.

 What is in it for me?
+(WIIFM)

-Most sales executives are being taught to sell benefits and not features.
-In spite of this many sales executive, do not understand this fundamental concept.
-They explain more about features of the product and expect the customer to figure out how the feature benefits him.
-Fact is, the customer don’t have time or interest in doing this.
+The first rule of sales is to promote benefits and not features.
+In spite of this many sellers, find this difficult to practice.
+It is common to talk about the features of the product and expect the customer to figure out how the feature benefits him.

-Features per se don’t answer the customer fundamental question “what is in it for me”?
-Because of this, features do not motivate him to take any action.
-Explaining features means sales executive is not using persuasive sales skill to influence the customer.
+Features per se don’t answer the customer’s fundamental question “what is in it for me”?
+Because of this, features do not motivate buyers to take any action unless the product you are talking about the buyer is already educated.

 What motivates for action?

 If not features, let us try to understand what motivates a customer to take action.
-As per Bob Stone, professor of direct marketing at Northwestern University, believes, “People respond to any given proposition for one of two reasons: to gain something they do not have or to avoid losing something they now possess.“
+Bob Stone, professor of direct marketing at Northwestern University, believes, “People respond to any given proposition for one of two reasons: to gain something they do not have or to avoid losing something they now possess.“

 So when we map, use this persuasive sales skill by asking how our product or service can help him gain something he is not having or avoid losing something they possess?

 Map to the ultimate results

-As you can see by linking benefits with gaining time which is buyer’s basic desire, you are using most powerful persuasive sales skill on answering what is in it for me?.
+As you can see by linking benefits with gaining time which is the buyer’s basic desire, you are using the most powerful persuasive sales skill on answering what is in it for me?.

 Ex: Instead of saying, our new LED bulbs will save money on electricity bills, you can say, using our new LED bulbs, you don’t have to lose money paying higher electricity bills, the buyer is more persuaded.